Bloomberg-Beta/Manual/1 - Manual.md

 ### How our fund works with Bloomberg L.P.

 We look for opportunities to connect startups (including our portfolio companies and others) with Bloomberg L.P. -- we invest significant time in understanding what Bloomberg may be interested in seeing.
 In practice, we refer more companies to Bloomberg that are not our portfolio companies, than are our portfolio companies.
-And at the moment only one-fourth of our portfolio companies have contact with Bloomberg.
+And at the moment only one-fourth of our portfolio companies have business contact with Bloomberg.
 Bloomberg Beta would never be a party to a business relationship between a startup and Bloomberg L.P.; those relationships are all at arms’ length.

-We have an Advisory Committee at Bloomberg L.P. that hears from us about common themes we see, gives us input and feedback, and approves big checks.

-### Relationship between Bloomberg and startups

 There are areas where access to Bloomberg may be enormously helpful to a startup.
 For example, some areas where Bloomberg has some of the best expertise in the world: the creation of a data-driven subscription business, selected technical specialties, high-touch customer service.

 That said, we are set up as a separate legal entity to protect the confidentiality of startups with whom we work.

 While Bloomberg will only work with your startup if it makes sense for Bloomberg (no, you can’t have a discount on a Bloomberg terminal), we have a great understanding of how to facilitate the right conversation quickly.

+We have an Advisory Committee at Bloomberg L.P. that hears from us about common themes we see, gives us input and feedback, and approves unusually big checks -- just like the LP Advisory Committee in any venture fund.

 ### Learning